solana-labs/solana/book/src/cluster/ledger-replication.md

    This signed value is also submitted to the validator's storage account and will be used by

-   replicators at a later stage to cross-verify.
+   archivers at a later stage to cross-verify.

 3. Every `NUM_SLOTS_PER_TURN` slots the validator advertises the PoH value.
 This is value

-   is also served to Replicators via RPC interfaces.
+   is also served to Archivers via RPC interfaces.

 4. For a given turn N, all validations get locked out until turn N+3 \(a gap of 2 turn/epoch\).